colowill/Timer-App/README.md

 Prerequisites:

 	•	Java JDK 8 or higher must be installed on your system.
-You can download it from here.
 	•	Git should be installed if you want to clone the project directly from GitHub.